 Training History - We wouldn't encourage every boxer / coach to jump straight into this type of training.
 There are several cycles of manipulating volumes and intensities before trying this complexed training method.
 Target to lift strength standards (x Bodyweight; Squat > x1.5, Deadlift > x2, Bench > x1) before trying accommodating resistance.

-Get the ratio right by calculating the average load – Getting the ratio right is integral to optimizing adaptations from Accommodating Resistance training.
+Get the ratio right by calculating the average load – Getting the ratio right is integral to optimising adaptations from Accommodating Resistance training.
 Results can be affected if the bands are too heavy or the set up isn’t right (explained below).
 But even then, many S&C coaches will just ‘guesstimate’ what loads they should be lifting with the bands.

 When using bands, you should aim for strength-speed loads of 70-85% 1RM.
 To ensure that these loads are achieved, you will need to calculate the average load.